Mindy Sterling: Career

+Sterling played one of the townspeople in the 2000 live-action adaptation of How the Grinch Stole Christmas, and also provided additional voices in the 2018 CGI version, The Grinch.
+Also in 2000, Sterling appeared as a celebrity guest on Hollywood Squares; she returned to the show in 2002.
+Between 2002 and 2004, Sterling made guest appearances on the Donny Osmond version of the game show Pyramid.
+In 2004, she was the casting director on the episode "Joey and the Big Audition" of Joey.
+In 2005, she played Judge Foodie on the Disney show That's So Raven and a volleyball coach on The Suite Life of Zack & Cody in 2006.
+In 2008, Sterling played Christian Slater's secretary Arlene Scott in the show My Own Worst Enemy.

-From 2007 to 2010, Sterling voiced Ms. Endive, the main antagonist to Mung Daal in Chowder.
+From 2007 to 2010, Sterling voiced Miss Endive, the main antagonist to Mung Daal in Chowder.
 She voiced the character Lin Beifong, the second Police Chief of Republic City and daughter of original chief Toph Beifong, in The Legend of Korra.
 She also had a recurring voice role as Morgana on the Nickelodeon version of Winx Club in 2012.
 Her many other voice-over credits include guest roles on The Wild Thornberrys, Invader Zim, Ice Age: The Meltdown, American Dragon: Jake Long, Higglytown Heroes, Robot Chicken, Mars Needs Moms, The Looney Tunes Show, Justice League Unlimited, Kick Buttowski: Suburban Daredevil and Scooby-Doo!
 Mystery Incorporated.

 Sterling has achieved success in teen sitcoms, playing Ms. Francine Briggs on iCarly, and in A.N.T.
 Farm as Principal Susan Skidmore.
-On April 25, 2013 before the finale of the second season of A.N.T.
-Farm, Sterling announced she would not be appearing on the show's third season due to family obligations.
-She announced in June 2012 that she may return in the fourth season, with guest appearances in season three.
 In 2010, she had a recurring role as bitter neighbour Mitzi Kinsky in Desperate Housewives.
 In 2012, she appeared in a book trailer for a parody of The Hunger Games entitled The Hunger Pains.
 In 2013, she starred as Janice Nugent in the comedy series Legit.
 In 2018, she appeared in Netflix's A Series of Unfortunate Events.
-She currently appears on the sitcom The Goldbergs as the mother of Geoff Schwartz.
+From 2017 to 2023, she appeared on the sitcom The Goldbergs as Linda Schwartz, the mother of Geoff Schwartz.
+In 2024, Sterling guest starred on the series premiere of St. Denis Medical.